OpenDataServices/os4d/docs/components/data_aggregator.md

 # Data Aggregator

-## Summary

-Providing access to all the data shared using the standard.

-## Description

-Many standards consider one of the best arguments for standardisation is being able to give examples of applications that become possible when the entire data set can be taken as a whole.
-A data aggregator brings together some or all of the data being published to the standard and enables users to obtain it as a single data set, removing the first barrier to application development on top of the data set, and encouraging experimentation.
+A data aggregator provides access to all the data shared using a specific standard.
+Many standards recognise that a key benefit of standardisation lies in the potential for applications that utilise the entire dataset.
+A data aggregator consolidates some or all of the data published according to the standard, enabling users to acquire it as a unified dataset.
+This removes the initial hurdle of individually sourcing and compiling the data, thereby fostering application development and encouraging experimentation.

 ## Prioritisation Factors